shakes76/PatternAnalysis-2024/recognition/UNet3D_s4803414/README.md

   - Test Loss: 0.1276
   - Test Class-specific Dice Scores: [0.98341535 0.95497757 0.78998656 0.79622618 0.72969815 0.76118778]

+## Reflections and Future Work
+Task was very challenging and took time management across 4 weeks to complete.
+The topic of segmenting MRI imaging was quite interesting and very rewarding once the code was complete.
+For future work I would improve the prediction output colours as I didn't have time to run the code again to get the image mask and prediction the same colour.
+It would be interesting to see how much the performance improves with an increased number of epochs as well.
+I would remove the early stopping and train the model for 32 epochs to see how performance changes.
+I am also curious to see how the model performs with more sample data.
+Collecting more MRI images and feeding the through the model to test performance would be very benficial.

 ## References
 - F. Isensee, P. Kickingereder, W. Wick, M. Bendszus, and K. H. Maier-Hein, “Brain Tumor Segmentation and Radiomics Survival Prediction: Contribution to the BRATS 2017 Challenge,” Feb.
 2018.
 [Online].
 Available: https://arxiv.org/abs/1802.10508v1-
 - Dowling, Jason; & Greer, Peter (2021): Labelled weekly MR images of the male pelvis. v2.
 CSIRO.
 Data Collection. https://doi.org/10.25919/45t8-p065
+- Soleimani, P. and Farezi, N.
+Soleimani, P., & Farezi, N. (2023).
+Utilizing deep learning via the 3D U-net neural network for the delineation of brain stroke lesions in MRI image.
+Retrieved from https://www.nature.com/articles/s41598-023-47107-7
+- Wolny. (n.d.). wolny/pytorch-3dunet: 3D U-Net model for volumetric semantic segmentation written in pytorch.
+Retrieved from https://github.com/wolny/pytorch-3dunet
 -